plevritis-lab/remi/README.md

 ![plot](https://github.com/plevritis-lab/remi/blob/master/extra/remi_figure.png?raw=true)

 ## Description
-The REMI package is written in R and is designed to predict ligand receptor interactions within a microenvironment given RNA-sequencing data.
-It regularizes communities of ligand and receptors that have a high probability of being transcriptionally linked.
+The REMI package is written in R and is designed to predict ecosystem-wide ligand receptor interactions within a microenvironment given RNA-sequencing data.
+REMI moves beyond pairwise interactions and accounts for the effect of 2+ cell types on system-level interactions.
+Specifically, it creates communities of multicellular genes and identifies which interactions have a high probability of being transcriptionally linked.

 Manuscript: https://www.science.org/doi/10.1126/sciadv.abi4757